aristanetworks/aclabs/docs/cvaas-cvaas-and-avd-demo--evpn-mlag.md

 ## How To Run The Lab

+Please read the [Quickstart guide](https://ankudinov.github.io/aclabs/quickstart/) before using the lab.

 You can run the lab on [Github Codespaces](https://codespaces.new/{{gh.repository}}/tree/{{gh.branch}}?quickstart=1&devcontainer_path=.devcontainer%2Fcvaas-cvaas-and-avd-demo--evpn-mlag%2Fdevcontainer.json) or your own machine.

 [Start :octicons-play-16: "CVaaS and AVD Demo, EVPN MLAG" in Codespace :octicons-mark-github-24:](https://codespaces.new/{{gh.repository}}/tree/{{gh.branch}}?quickstart=1&devcontainer_path=.devcontainer%2Fcvaas-cvaas-and-avd-demo--evpn-mlag%2Fdevcontainer.json){ .md-button .md-button--primary target=_blank}